 Our supervisory board was first established in 2021.
-The annual compensation packages for their services as supervisory board members consist of $\notin$ 50,000 for the chairperson, $\notin$ 40,000 for the vice- chairperson and $\notin$ 25,000 for each regular supervisory board member.
-In addition, for membership in the audit committee, the chairperson receives an annual compensation of $\notin$ 20,000 and each other member an annual compensation of $\notin$ 10,000.
-For membership in the compensation committee, the chairperson receives an annual compensation of $\notin$ 12,000 and each other member an annual compensation of $\notin$ 6,000.
-For membership in the nomination and corporate governance committee, the chairperson receives an annual compensation of $\notin$ 8,000 and each other member an annual compensation of $\notin$ 4,000.
+The annual compensation packages for their services as supervisory board members consist of \in 50,000 for the chairperson, \in 40,000 for the vice-chairperson and \in 25,000 for each regular supervisory board member.
+In addition, for membership in the audit committee, the chairperson receives an annual compensation of \in 20,000 and each other member an annual compensation of \in 10,000.
+For membership in the compensation committee, the chairperson receives an annual compensation of \in 6,000.
+For membership in the nomination and corporate governance committee, the chairperson receives an annual compensation of \in 8,000 and each other member an annual compensation of \in 4,000.

-The following table sets forth the aggregate compensation and benefits provided to our supervisory board members for their services on the supervisory board in the year ended December 31, 2021 (excluding the restricted stock units ("RSU") awarded to them, as reflected below).
+The following table sets forth the aggregate compensation and benefits provided to our supervisory board members for their services on the supervisory board in the year ended December 31, 2021 (excluding the restricted stock units ("RSU") awarded to them, as reflected).

+Compensation

-Name Compensation and benefits
+and benefits

-(in €)
+Name (€)

-Martina Buchhauser 9,667
+Martina Buchhauser $\overline{\epsilon}$ 9,667

-Sebastian Böttger 7,833
+Sebastian Böttger ε 7,833

-Robert A. Jeffe 8,500
+Robert A. Jeffe ε 8,500

-Johannes Trischler 4,833
+Johannes Trischler € 4,833

-In 2021, we received services from members of the supervisory board (including services from employee representatives on the supervisory board in their capacity as employees of Sono Motors GmbH) in the amount of $\notin$ 11,305.
+In 2021, we received services from members of the supervisory board (including services from employee representatives on the supervisory board in their capacity as employees of Sono Motors GmbH) in the amount of €11,305.